Personal cheat on Docker Basics

 them from the cache.

-, you add a new writable layer
+When you run an image and generate a container, you add a new writable layer

 the running container, such as writing new files, modifying existing files,

-and deleting files, are written to this thin writable container layer
+and deleting files, are written to this thin writable container layer.

 16.2 Dockerfile example (better caching)